ChristianGCenteno/portfolio/index.md

     </ul>

     <h3>SUMMARY</h3>
-    <p>OS Systems and Networking Administrator, later in Computer Engineering by the National University of Distance Education (UNED).</p><p>I worked in the field of insurances as a backend developer based on SQL and later as a support technician and Data Analyst in the field of healthcare.</p><p>Interested in the world of innovation, data processing and new technologies.
-Proactive and organized, I like working in team groups.</p>
+    <p>Former OS Systems and Networking Administrator, currently holding a Computer Engineering degree from the National University of Distance Education (UNED).</p>
+    <p>Experience in the insurance sector as a SQL-based backend developer, later transitioning into healthcare as a support technician and data analyst.</p>
+    <p>Passionate about innovation, data processing, and emerging technologies.
+I am proactive, organized, and enjoy collaborating in team environments.</p>

   </div>
 </div>